If you are a frequent reader, you know I think budgets are important.

 Eventually, however, it catches up to you.
-Maybe you are sick of Ramen Noodles, maybe you miss your social life, or maybe you want to run the AC a little cooler in the summer months.
+Maybe you are sick of Ramen Noodles, perhaps you miss your social life, or maybe you want to run the AC a little cooler in the summer months.
 These weaknesses are a part of human nature.
-If we don’t incorporate them into our budget, our budget will fail.
+If you don’t incorporate them into your budget, your budget will fail.

 Reward Yourself for Keeping Your Budget

 My favorite part of the fun budget is successfully reaching the end of the month without spending it.
-At that point I feel like I am playing with house money.
+At that point, I feel like I am playing with house money.
 I can roll it over to next month, or I can splurge on something I don’t need.
 It is the treat I give myself for sticking to my budget.

 The Final Thought

-If you go too far to the other extreme, you have the same problem.
-Pinching every single penny may get you a nice number in your bank account, but its no way to spend your life.
+If you go too far to the other extreme, however, you have the same problem.
+Pinching every single penny may get you a nice number in your bank account, but its no way to live your life.